-6.5 Overtime Compensation
+33.074 Overtime Compensation

-From time to time, it may be necessary for you to perform overtime work.
-When possible, the Village President must approve all overtime in advance.
-Except in the event of an emergency, the Village will attempt to provide you with advance notice of the necessity for overtime work.
-The Police Department employees should refer to their Collective Bargaining Unit Agreement to determine their overtime policies.

-Most non-exempt employees are entitled to be paid one and one-half (1-1/2) times their regular rate of pay for all time worked in excess of forty (40) hours per week.
-Sick days, holidays, vacation time, and other time off benefits will be counted as time worked for purposes of overtime.
+- (A) From time to time, it may be necessary for an employee to perform overtime work.
+When possible, the President must approve all overtime in advance.
+Except in the event of an emergency, the Village will attempt to provide you with advance notice of the necessity for overtime work. - (B) Non-exempt employees are entitled to be paid one and one-half times their regular hourly rate of pay for all time worked in excess of 40 hours per week.
+Sick days, holidays, vacation time, and other time off benefits will be counted as time worked for purposes of overtime. - (C) Police Department employees required to attend court on off-duty time shall be compensated with a minimum of two hours or the actual time, whichever is greater.